 Fig. 4: Halteria grandinella.
 A lateral view with the focal plane on a longitudinal row of jumping bristles (JB).
 AM = adoral membranelles.
 Obj.
 100 X.

 Fig. 5: Halteria grandinella.
 A lateral view of a freely swimming specimen with focal plane on the prominent adoral membranelles.
 Obj.
 100 X.

 Fig. 6: Halteria grandinella.
 L = 20 µm.
 Lateral view of a freely swimming specimen.
-Note the arrangement of each four jumping bristles (1-4) in longitudinal rows in the equatorial zone.
+Note arrangement of the four jumping bristles (1–4) in longitudinal rows in the equatorial zone.
 Some of the bristles are bifurcated.
 Obj.
 40 X.